-Name: Cheryl J. Roberts Title: Director, Department of Medical Assistance Services;
+Name: Cheryl J. Roberts Title: Director, Department of Medical Assistance Services; CHIP

-CHIP Director
+Director

 \Disclosure.
-In accordance with the Paperwork Reduction Act of 1995, no persons are required to respond to a collection of information unless it displays a valid OMB control number.
-The valid OMB control number for this information collection is 0938-1148 (CMS-10393 #34).
+In accordance with the Paperwork Reduction Act of 1995, no persons are required to respond to a collection of information unless it displays a valid 0MB control number.
+The valid 0MB control number for this information collection is 0938-1148 (CMS-10393 #34).
 The time required to complete this information collection is estimated to average 80 hours per response, including the time to review instructions, search existing data resources, and gather the data needed, and complete and review the information collection.
 If you have any comments concerning the accuracy of the time estimate(s) or suggestions for improving this form, please write to: CMS, 7500 Security Blvd., Attn: PRA Reports Clearance Officer, Mail Stop C4-26-05, Baltimore, Maryland 21244-1850.

 Section 1.
-General Description and Purpose of the State Child Health Plans and State Child Health Plan Requirements

-1.1 ands provided under Title XXI primarily for (Check appropriate box); (42 CFR 457.70): 1.1.1 🗆 Obtaining coverage that meets the requirements for a separate child health program (Sections 2101(a)(1) and 2103); OR 1.1.2. □ Providing expanded benefits under the State's Medicaid plan (Title XIX) (Section 2101(a)(2)); OR 1.1.3. ⊠ A combination of both of the above.
+General Description and Purpose of the State Child Health Plans and State Child Health Plan Requirements unds provided under Title XXI primarily for (Check appropriate box)); (42 CFR 457.70): 1.1.1 Obtaining coverage that meets the requirements for a separate child health program (Sections 2101(a)(1) and 2103); OR 1.1.2. □ Providing expanded benefits under the State's Medicaid plan (Title XIX) (Section 2101(a)(2)); OR 1.1.3. ⊠ A combination of both of the above.
 (Section 2101(a)(2)) Effective 09/01/02.
-1.2 not be claim ck to provide an assurance that expenditures for child health assistance will ned prior to the time that the State has legislative authority to operate the r plan amendment as approved by CMS.
-(42 CFR 457.40(d)) 1.3 rights requir Americans v 1973, the Ag ck to provide an assurance that the State complies with all applicable civil rements, including title VI of the Civil Rights Act of 1964, title II of the with Disabilities Act of 1990, section 504 of the Rehabilitation Act of ge Discrimination Act of 1975, 45 CFR part 80, part 84, and part 91, and t 35.
-(42 CFR 457.130) Guidar to incur cost implementate date on which amendment. te date as specified below is defined as the date on which the State begins to implement its State plan or amendment.
-(42 CFR 457.65) The tion date is defined as the date the State begins to provide services; or, the ch the State puts into practice the new policy described in the State plan or For example, in a State that has increased eligibility, this is the date on tate begins to provide coverage to enrollees (and not the date the State each or accepting applications).
-1.4 services beg have one eff effective (date costs begin to be incurred) and implementation (date in to be provided) dates for this SPA (42 CFR 457.65).
-A SPA may only fective date, but provisions within the SPA may have different tion dates that must be after the effective date.
-Original Pl an Effective Date: 10/26/98; Implementation Date: 10/26/98
+1.2 not be clain Check to provide an assurance that expenditures for child health assistance will not be claimed prior to the time that the State has legislative authority to operate the State plan or plan amendment as approved by CMS.
+(42 CFR 457.40(d)) 1.3 rights requi Americans 1973, the A Check to provide an assurance that the State complies with all applicable civil rights requirements, including title VI of the Civil Rights Act of 1964, title II of the Americans with Disabilities Act of 1990, section 504 of the Rehabilitation Act of 1973, the Age Discrimination Act of 1975, 45 CFR part 80, part 84, and part 91, and 28 CFR part 35.
+(42 CFR 457.130) Guidance: to incur cos implementa date on whi amendment which the S The effective date as specified below is defined as the date on which the State begins to incur costs to implement its State plan or amendment.
+(42 CFR 457.65) The implementation date is defined as the date the State begins to provide services; or, the date on which the State puts into practice the new policy described in the State plan or amendment.
+For example, in a State that has increased eligibility, this is the date on which the State begins to provide coverage to enrollees (and not the date the State begins outreach or accepting applications).
+1.4 Provide the effective (date costs begin to be incurred) and implementation (date services begin to be provided) dates for this SPA (42 CFR 457.65).
+A SPA may only have one effective date, but provisions within the SPA may have different implementation dates that must be after the effective date.
+Original Plan Effective Date: 10/26/98; Implementation Date: 10/26/98